Memba/Memba-Widgets/nodejs/sse/SSE.md

 ## Questions

 How to recover from a lost connection (change of server)?
-How to authenticate with teh event source (Bearer?) https://stackoverflow.com/questions/28176933/http-authorization-header-in-eventsource-server-sent-events
+How to authenticate with the event source (Bearer?) https://stackoverflow.com/questions/28176933/http-authorization-header-in-eventsource-server-sent-events TODO Check CORS